 - The ability to design and carry out experiments effectively and safely.

 - The ability to use routine and modern experimental apparatus and instrument effectively.

-The College of Science and Engineering also offers a PhD degree in Engineering and Applied Sciences and a Masters in Natural Science degree.
-Participants in each of these niche degree programs may choose advisors from among the Chemistry faculty and construct curricula including significant proportions of chemistry classes.
+While the Chemistry Department itself does not currently offer any doctoral options, the College of Science and Engineering does offer a PhD in Engineering and Applied Sciences.
+Participants in this niche degree program may choose advisors from among the Chemistry faculty to help construct a curricula plan that includes significant proportions of chemistry as part of their research.